Authorizing a Third Party to Access Your Student Information

 Please note that Counseling Services will continue to use a separate process to authorize the release of information.
 Information about confidential Counseling Services is available on their Portal site.
 Please leave a message at 510.594.3670 to discuss a formal records request.

 After the end of the Spring 2021 semester, CCA offices will refer ONLY to the third party permissions in Workday when sharing your academic, student account or financial aid information with a third party.

 Which name will my parent (or other person/organization) see if I give them third party/authorized user access?

 - The Student Records / Financial Aid / Academic Advising FERPA Release Authorization Waiver provides access to Workday, which uses preferred name.
 When contacted, staff will usually refer to a student by their preferred name.

 - Student Accounts: Adding an Authorized User provides access to billing information in TouchNet, which uses legal name.

 - The Student Affairs FERPA Release Authorization allows you to specify which name and pronouns you would like student affairs staff to use when sharing information about you (your parent will not have direct access to Workday or other systems).

 Does my FERPA release/third-party access have an end date?
 What if I no longer want my parent to have information about me?

 Your authorization to release information/provide access has no expiration, but you can revoke authorization at any time.

-- For Student Records and Financial Aid, you can repeat the “Manage Third Party Permissions” step at any time, which will immediately change the access for that third party.
+- For Student Records, Financial Aid, and Academic Advising, you can repeat the “Manage Third Party Permissions” step at any time, which will immediately change the access for that third party.